Samsung Galaxy S22 review

 The Galaxy S22 Ultra is a premium flagship with a very premium price tag.
 This device will set you back at least £1,149 and things can push towards the £1,500 barrier if you start adding more RAM and that huge 1TB of storage.

-Samsung is still offering some good trade-in deals until February 25 which slashed the price by up to £570 for anyone who has an older device in their pockets and anyone pre-ordering does get Disney+ for a year and a free pair of Galaxy Buds Pro earbuds.
+Samsung is offering some good trade-in deals for anyone who has an older device in their pockets and anyone pre-ordering does get Disney+ for a year and a free pair of Galaxy Buds Pro earbuds.

 If you’re missing the Galaxy Note, the Galaxy S22 Ultra certainly fills that gap.
-This device not only gets a new-and-improved S Pen but also packs a stunning screen, fast processor, and impressive quad camera.
+This device not only gets a new-and-improved S Pen but also packs a stunning screen, fast processor, and impressive-looking camera.

 The addition of the S Pen also adds a clear differentiator between the Galaxy S22 and S22+ and the costlier Ultra.
 Last year, it was harder to justify the extra cost unless you were a photography buff.

-In time with the Galaxy S22 Ultra, it didn’t bowl us over with its new design and that price is going to make a serious dent in your bank balance.
-That said, this is one mighty phone that Note fans will love.
+In our short time with the Galaxy S22 Ultra, it didn’t bowl us over with its new design and that price is going to make a serious dent in your bank balance.
+That said, our overall first impressions are pretty good.

 The Galaxy S22 Ultra won’t suit everyone, but if you want the ultimate phone with a built-in stylus for extra productivity (or artwork on the move) this is going to be hard to beat.